Self-Stabilizing Snapshot Objects for Asynchronous Fail-Prone Network Systems: Introduction

-As transient faults can occur at any point in a system's lifetime, self-stabilizing systems need to keep communicating its state structures for cleaning any potential corrupted (stale) information; to this respect, a self-stabilizing system cannot really terminate~\cite[Chapter 2.3]{DBLP:books/mit/Dolev2000}.
+As transient faults can occur at any point in a system's lifetime, self-stabilizing systems need to keep communicating their state structures for cleaning any potential corrupted (stale) information; to this respect, a self-stabilizing system cannot really terminate~\cite[Chapter 2.3]{DBLP:books/mit/Dolev2000}.
 Specifically, the proposed solution repeatedly broadcasts $\bigO(\nu)$-size gossip messages that facilitate the system clean-up from stale information, where $\nu$ is the number of bits it takes to represent the object.
 We note the trade-off between the cost related to these gossip messages and the recovery time.
 That is, one can balance this trade-off by, for example, reducing the rate of gossip messages, which prolongs the stabilization time.
 We clarify that the rate in which these repeated clean-up operations take place does not impact the execution time of the $\sWrite()$ and $\sSnapshot()$ operations.

-\textbf{Related work.~~} We follow the design criteria of self-stabilization, which was proposed by Dijkstra~\cite{DBLP:journals/cacm/Dijkstra74} and detailed in~\cite{DBLP:books/mit/Dolev2000}.
-We now overview existing work related to ours.
+\textbf{Related work.~~} We now overview existing work related to ours.
 Our review does not focus on algorithms for shared memory system; although there are examples for both non-self-stabilizing~\cite{DBLP:journals/ipl/KirousisST96,DBLP:journals/tpds/KirousisST94} and self-stabilizing~\cite{Abraham07selfstabilizing} solutions.